GoogleCloudPlatform/gradle-appengine-plugin/README.md

 <br>
 **How do I create client libraries for iOS?**

-You can generate a discovery document for your Api using the `appengineEndpointsGetDiscoveryDocs` task.
+You can generate a discovery document for your API using the `appengineEndpointsGetDiscoveryDocs` task.
 Discovery documents can then be found in the `<project>/build/discovery-docs` directory.
 Follow the [iOS endpoints instructions](https://cloud.google.com/appengine/docs/java/endpoints/consume_ios) to create client libraries for your iOS application.